 The intervention will be well tolerated and feasible for low income families.

 The intervention will lead to the development of more consistent routines.

 Children and parents will show significant increases in executive function performance.

 Intervention: The “How”

-This intervention is being piloted at four sites in the United States and Canada that already deliver services to families living with low incomes.
-Each site will enroll up to 20 families for two cycles of testing.
-Over the course of 8 to 12 regular sessions, trained staff will coach parents on concepts such as being mindful, planning ahead, increasing autonomy, scaffolding, and reflection.
+This intervention has completed its second pilot at three sites in the United States and Canada that deliver services to families living with low incomes.
+Over the course of 8 to 12 regular sessions, trained staff coached groups of parents on concepts such as mindfulness, planning ahead, increasing autonomy, scaffolding, and reflection.
 These concepts are embedded in activity cards that have a colorful, easy-to-use format.
-Parents use the cards at home with their children to build and practice their own family routines.
+Parents used these at home with their children to build and practice their own family routines.
 Data analysis is currently being conducted on the 89 parent-child dyads that were enrolled in this pilot.